davamix/AppverseTraining/README.md

 # Appverse Training

-Sample code of Appverse training course I attended.
+Sample code of Appverse training course that I attended.

 There are examples using Appverse Web http://appverse.org